saghosh/root-short-exercise/index.md

 ![](fig/banner.png)

-> ## Welcome to a session on Introduction to ROOT!
+> ## Welcome to Computational Particle Physics Course
-> Hi, here you are about to be introduced to ROOT!
+> Here you are about to be introduced to ROOT and DELPHES, along with a basic introduction to experimental data!
 >
-> This session starts with a few sections providing more general information and an introduction to the very basics with some basics.
-The second part was based on a CMS specific workshop and is not relevant here.
+> This part of the course is about ROOT, DELPHES and an introduction to experimental data analysis.
+This webpage contains the material for the lectures covering the hands on tutorials for these topics.
 {: .callout}

-> ## How does this work?
+> ## How does this webpage work?
-> - Each section provides an overview with the estimated timeline, the questions tackled and the learning objectives.
+> - Each section provides an overview with the planned contants of hands on sessions to go along with the theoretical concepts to be covered in the slides during the lectures..
 > - Don't hesitate to ask questions, or ask for additional information!
 {: .keypoints}